Skip to main content

 Public or shared exports

-Use public=1 only when you intentionally want public/share graph data.
-It is a scope reduction: CloudEval ignores session and bearer identity, uses only public graph data, and never falls back to private data.
+Use --public only when you intentionally want public or shared graph data.
+It is a scope reduction: CloudEval uses only public graph data and never falls back to private project data.

 cloudeval projects export-diagram "$PROJECT_ID" \